welaughindoors/EmberUDK/README.md

 - Collision Z axis on test pawns is lower than default
 - Test Pawns damage is one hit killing.
 Probably due to null sword replication
 - Player does no damage

+fuck network for now, we also redid pawn code so networking is basically nonexistant atm

 Notes:
 ==========